An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Unconstrained min-max optimization

 under the reasonable assumption that the ${\cal O}(\rho_{x}^{-2}+\rho_{x}^{-2}\rho_{y}^{-1/2})$ term in \eqref{eq:sp_aipp_compl} dominates the other terms.
 Third, recall from the last remark following the previous proposition that when $Y$ is a singleton, \eqref{eq:intro_prb} becomes a special instance of \eqref{eq:nco_prob} and the AIPP-S scheme becomes equivalent to the AIPP method of Subsection~\ref{subsec:aipp}.
-It similarly follows that the complexity in \eqref{eq:sp_compl_spec} reduces to
+It similarly follows that the complexity in \eqref{eq:sp_compl_spec} reduces to ${\cal O}(\rho_{x}^{-2})$ and, in view of this remark, the ${\cal O}(\rho_{x}^{-2}\rho_{y}^{-1/2})$ term in \eqref{eq:sp_compl_spec} is attributed to the (possible) nonsmoothness in \eqref{eq:intro_prb}.